Vihaan3/knowledge-garden/content/Life Stuff/Excitingly Ambitious Journal.md

 - Tried (and failed) to "find my style" in guitar

 #### 4/29/2024
-- Deployed a small tool to HuggingFace!
+- Deployed a small tool to HuggingFace! with fast.ai

 #### 4/28/2024
 - ~~Basically read GEB the entire day and did nothing else~~